Online network change point detection with missing values and temporal dependence: Proofs of results in

 \subsubsection{Estimation bounds}

 We collect results on the estimation error bounds on the soft-impute estimators in this subsection.
-The results and proof here are based on their counterparts in \cite{klopp2015matrix}.
-Note that \cite{klopp2015matrix} is only concerned with one matrix observation, while we deal with a multiple-copy version.
+The results here are based on their counterparts in \cite{klopp2015matrix}.
+Note that \cite{klopp2015matrix} is only concerned with one matrix observation, while we deal with a multiple-copy version and allow for temporal and cross-sectional dependence.